 No living space is too small for houseplants.
 You may not have room for a fiddle leaf fig or split leaf philodendron, but if you have a sunny window and a square foot of clear space in front of it, you have room for one of these small-space houseplants.

-These plants are selected for good looks, slow growth and easy care by Justin Hancock, horticulturist for Costa Farms.
+Plants like aglaonema (Chinese evergreen), sansevieria, rubber plant and aloe are popular small-space plants, but they’re just a few of the tropicals available.
+Look for new small-space favorites selected for good looks, slow growth and easy care by Justin Hancock, horticulturist for Costa Farms.
 Many of the plants are in Costa Farms’ Exotic Angels collection, available at select Garden Centers.

 1. Earth star (Cryptanthus) shows off bright red or pink foliage in a star-shaped pattern.
 This pineapple relative likes bright light and can dry out a bit between waterings.